frictionlessdata/datapackage/patterns/README.md

    This methodology applied for databases can also be applied for tabular data whose structure is similar to that of relational database tables but whose representation of relationships is different (see [patterns](https://www.ietf.org/archive/id/draft-thomy-ntv-tab-00.html#section-2) used in tabular representations).

-   This variation is explained in the [Linked notebook](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/methodology.ipynb).
+   This variation is explained in the [linked notebook](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/methodology.ipynb).

    Using a data model is a simple way to express relationships but it is not required.
-We can very well express the relationships directly at the data schema level.
+We can express the relationships directly at the data schema level.

 * **validity of a dataset**:

    Checking the validity of a relationship for a defined dataset is one of the functions of [tabular structure analysis](https://github.com/loco-philippe/tab-analysis/blob/main/docs/tabular_analysis.pdf).
-It only requires counting functions accessible for any type of language (see a simple implementation  [example](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/example.ipynb)).
+It only requires counting functions accessible for any type of language (see [example of implementation](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/example.ipynb)).

 ### Proposed extensions

 A relationship is defined by the following information:

-* the two Fields involved,
+* the two Fields involved (the order of the Fields is important with the "derived" link),
 * the textual representation of the relationship,
 * the nature of the relationship